prateekm/samza/docs/startup/preview/index.md

 ### Known issues
 Take note of the following issues with the embedded deployment feature for the 0.13.0 release.
 They will be fixed in a subsequent release.

-* The GroupByContainerCount default taskname grouper isn’t supported.
+* The GroupByContainerCount default taskName grouper isn’t supported.
 * Host affinity is not enabled.
 * ZkJobCoordinator metrics are not provided yet.
 Metrics will soon be added for
     * Number of JobModel recalculations